Nikhi-l/cerch_ai/docs/prd/landing-image-load.md

   - Redesign the landing page or asset pipeline.

 ## Scope & Assumptions
-- Touches `app/landing.png/route.ts` only.
-- Assumes `landing.html` continues to live at the repository root.
+- Move the `landing.png` asset into the `public/` folder so it is bundled automatically.
+- Remove the custom image route.

 ## Approach
-- Resolve the image path relative to the route module using `new URL` and `fileURLToPath` so the bundler includes the asset.
+- Relocate `landing.png` to `public/` and delete `app/landing.png/route.ts` so the image is served as a standard static asset.

 ## Impacted Areas
+- `public/landing.png`
-- `app/landing.png/route.ts`
+- Removed: `app/landing.png/route.ts`

 ## Risks & Mitigations
-- **Risk:** Incorrect relative path still results in 404.
-  - **Mitigation:** Use `new URL('../../landing.png', import.meta.url)` tested locally.
+- **Risk:** Moving the asset could break existing references.
+  - **Mitigation:** The image continues to be referenced as `/landing.png`, which still resolves after relocation.

 ## Validation
-- Run ESLint on the route.
 - Execute `pnpm lint`, `pnpm test`, and `pnpm run build` to ensure no new regressions (known failures persist).

 ## Rollout / Rollback